 1945 - After World War II, Japanese occupation of Korea ends with Soviet troops occupying the north, and US troops the south.

-1946 - North Korea's Communist Party (Korean Workers' Party - KWP) inaugurated.
+1946 - North Korea's Communist Party, called the Korean Workers' Party, inaugurated.
 Soviet-backed leadership installed, including Red Army-trained Kim Il-sung.

-1948 - Democratic People's Republic of Korea proclaimed.
+1948 - Democratic People's Republic of Korea proclaimed, with Kim Il-sung installed as leader.
 Soviet troops withdraw.

-1950 - South declares independence, sparking North Korean invasion.
+1950 - South declares independence, sparking North Korean invasion and the Korean War.

 1960s - Rapid industrial growth.